|Announced on||Rollout date|

 This default makes it easier for your apps to be responsive with the layout and to provide a better user experience when adjusting the panels.
 You don't need to add any settings to the manifest to make this happen.

 What do I need to do?

-No action is required, though we recommend working with your developer resources, as needed, to specify a flexible property for your apps.
-See here for a quick reference to navigating to your apps manifest file.
+If your app appears in the ticket sidebar or new ticket sidebar, specify a flexible property in the manifest file.
+See here for a quick reference to navigating to your app's manifest file.

-Ultimately, we want developers make their apps responsive (by making sure their code doesn't use fixed positioning) with flexible = true.
-If they are unable to do this, then they should use flexible = false.
+Ultimately, we want developers to make their apps responsive with flexible = true.
+If you're unable to do this, use flexible = false.